TheGameMaker/3D-Space-Shooter/README.md

 Go to InfinityGAME and play the Space Fighter Infinity exe to play the game.

-This is a 3D game based on the classic arcade game asteroids, but with an infinite runner style like temple run.
+This is a 3D game based on the classic arcade game asteroids, but with an infinite runner style like temple run to increase the playtime of the game.
 Shoot asteroids and fight your way through space to survive as long as you can.
 Will there be an end?
 Play to find out!!!

 My personal High Score right now is 4340 see if you can beat that ;)

 Currently Under Development alpha v1.0
+Implemented so far:
+User Interface
+Flight Controls
+Collision Detection
+Particle systems
+Custom Spawner

+Needs to be Implemented:
+Break cooldown w/ UI
+Behavior trees for complicated enemies
+Upgrade custom art
+Make custom sound
+Add levels/different enemies